-The Steering Committee is the executive body of the IIPC, currently comprising 15 member organisations.
+The Steering Committee, composed of no more than fifteen Member Institutions, provides oversight of the Consortium and defines and oversees its strategy.
 This year five seats are up for election/re-election.
-In response to the call for nominations to serve on the IIPC Steering Committee for a three-year term commencing 1 June 2019, seven IIPC member organisations have put themselves forward:
+In response to the call for nominations to serve on the IIPC Steering Committee for a three-year term commencing 1 January 2022, six IIPC member organisations have put themselves forward:

-An election will be held from 3 March to 31 March.
+An election is held from 15 September to 15 October.
 The IIPC designated representatives from all member organisations will receive an email with instructions on how to vote.
 Each member will be asked to cast five votes.
 The representatives should ensure that they read all the nomination statements before casting their votes.
-The results of the vote will be announced on the Netpreserve blog and Members mailing list on 1 April.
-The first Steering Committee meeting will be held before the General Assembly in Zagreb, on 4 June.
+The results of the vote will be announced on the Netpreserve blog and Members mailing list on 18 October.
+The first Steering Committee meeting will be held online.

-If you have any questions, please contact the IIPC Programme and Communications Officer.
+If you have any questions, please contact the IIPC Senior Program Officer.

 Nomination statements in alphabetical order:

 Bibliothèque nationale de France / National Library of France